All advice is given in good faith and believed to be correct but is followed at you own risk.

 We've put together a comprehensive Mazda Bongo buying guide.
 You can download it, from the list at the bottom of this page.

 I haven't used the pick-up much since its last MOT.
 Seems a pity to just leave it standing when it could be out posing somewhere.
 Or making itself useful.
 It currently needs a bit of work, an MOT and a small service.
-I'm happy to do this before selling.
-Make me an offer for this rare vehicle.
-Sensible offers only.
-I'm in no hurry to sell.

 HOW I MADE THE PICK-UP.